NVIDIA-AI-IOT/deepstream-segmentation-analytics/README.md

     * production - 1 for real production env. case.
 0 for the Nvidia internal helm-chart env.

-  *  User need to download the dataset: Class7 from All the images are from the DAGM 2007 [1] and put the images into the image directory
+  *  User need to download the dataset: Class7 from the DAGM 2007 [1] and put the images into the image directory

   * Each time of apps run, it will go through all the stream directory, i.e, stream0, stream1, streamN to perform a batch size image segmentation <br>